 BPA deemed not a health risk from food packaging, in Canada.
 Just in case you were wondering, no Genpak products contain or have ever contained BPA.

 Possible new substrate for food packaging.
 I’ll bet if some scientist worked hard enough, they could figure out how to use fingernail clippings as a suitable substrate.
 Okay that’s kinda gross, but you get the idea.
-The real trick is to introduce a substrate that packaging manufacturers can use on their equipment with little to know modifications and that is economically viable in the market.
+The real trick is to introduce a substrate that packaging manufacturers can use on their equipment with little to no modifications and that is economically viable in the market.

 The city leaders of Hermosa Beach, CA have voted to increase the cost of doing business on already struggling restaurant and grocery store operations in their community.
 They have done so by instituting a governmental ban on polystyrene food packaging.
 Now these businesses will be forced by the government, to source alternative packaging solutions that could be as much as 3 times as expensive as their current choice.
 As I’ve said a hundred times before, if food operators choose to go the route of compostable food packaging, we support that 100%.
 In fact our line of Harvest Fiber products would fit that need.
 What we oppose is the local government forcing companies who may not be ready to handle such a transition, to do so.
 All this ban will do is replace one type of litter for another, put undo pressure on already hurting businesses and outsource jobs to China.
 Yes, most polystyrene foam food service products are produced right here in the U.S., while nearly all compostable packaging comes from China.